Josh Philpot

 About

-I enjoy a wide array of activities, like spending time with Jenn and my kids (Isaiah and Eliana), playing the piano, watching movies, reading literature, hiking, playing sports, going to Reds games, listening to good music, and going to the zoo to visit my friends.
+I enjoy a wide array of activities, like spending time with Jenn and my kids (Isaiah, Eliana and Mikaela), playing the piano, watching movies, reading literature, playing sports, going to Reds games, and listening to good music.

 Written by Josh Philpot